r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 So it seems...

 **Aurora:**
-The young lady behind you has a grave look upon her face, but that {(M) child /(F) girl} does not deny your words.
+The young lady behind you has a grave look upon her face, but that [♂ child /♀ girl] does not deny your words.

 **Aurora:**
 Travellers from a world different than ours...a properly advanced Britain...